zuozhenggh/learning-library/developer-library/orcl-db-cicd-for-devs/cicd/cicd.md

 ## Task 2: Login to your Autonomous Database with SQLcl

-Once the ADB wallet is downloaded, is time to connect to the database.
+Once the Autonomous Database wallet is downloaded, is time to connect to the database.

 1. At a **command line**, get back to your home directory if not already there.
 You can do this by issuing a **cd** at the command prompt.